zoisite-rb/zoisite-rb/guides/source/engines.md

 ```

 WARNING: It's very important here to use the `String` version of the class,
 rather than the class itself.
-If you were to use the class, Rails would attempt
+If you were to use the class, Zoisite would attempt
 to load that class and then reference the related table.
 This could lead to
 problems if the table didn't already exist.
 Therefore, a `String` should be
 used and then converted to a class using `constantize` in the engine later on.